HarryBuxton7/Dissertation-Project---projectmarker.me/README.md

 # Submitted: 18/9/2023

+This was my 3 month long summer disseration project for my MSc Computer Science Degree.

 # Project Marker

 This repo contains UI and API code for "Project Marker", a web app which enables university lecturers to double-blind mark dissertation and thesis projects.